CumulusNetworks/docs/content/cumulus-linux-44/Layer-3/Bidirectional-Forwarding-Detection-BFD.md

 ## BFD Multihop Routed Paths

 BFD multihop sessions are built over arbitrary paths between two systems, which results in some complexity that does not exist for single hop sessions.
-Here are some best practices for using multihop paths:

-- To avoid **spoofing** with multihop paths, configure the maximum hop count (`max_hop_cnt`*)* for each peer, which limits the number of hops for a BFD session.
+To avoid **spoofing** with multihop paths, configure the maximum hop count (`max_hop_cnt`) for each peer, which limits the number of hops for a BFD session.
 All BFD packets exceeding the maximum hop count are dropped.
-- Because multihop BFD sessions can take arbitrary paths, **demultiplex** the initial BFD packet based on the source/destination IP address pair.
-Use FRRouting, which monitors connectivity to the peer, to determine the source/destination IP address pairs.

   Cumulus Linux supports multihop BFD sessions for both IPv4 and IPv6 peers.